MathCat06/EntityRPG/Archetype - Champion/Minor Traits/Retributive Strike.md

 ***Prerequisites:*** `=this.TraitPrereqs`
 ***Description:***

-**1 Action (Reaction):** When you use your Intercession trait, immediately make a single attack against the Creature that instigated the Intercession.
+**1 Action (Reaction):** When you could use your Intercession trait, immediately make a single attack against the Creature that instigated the Intercession.

 ***Source:*** `=this.Source`